wellyshen/react-cool-form/docs/validation-guide.md

 ## When/How Does Validation Run?

-By default, React Cool Form runs the above validation methods as follows.
+By default, React Cool Form runs all the validation methods as follows.
 You can tell React Cool Form when to run validation by changing the [validateOnChange](./use-form) and/or [validateOnBlur](./use-form) depends on your needs.

 ### When to Run